xinkaizh/LeetSquad/README.md

 | **Space Complexity** | 15% | 100+ | Compared against optimal complexity (bonus for better) |
 | **Readability** | 15% | 100 | LLM-judged code quality (normalized from 0-12 scale) |

-### 4.2 Difficulty Multiplier

-Final scores are multiplied by a difficulty factor:
+Weighted scores are then multiplied by a difficulty factor:

 | Difficulty | Multiplier |
 |------------|------------|